Here & Now (band)

 Here & Now are an English psychedelic/space rock band formed in early 1974.
 They have close connections with the band Gong and in 1977/1978 worked with Gong's Daevid Allen and Gilli Smyth under the name Planet Gong.

 History

 The first version of the group was co-founded in London by drummer/vocalist Keith Dobson, guitarist/keyboardist José Gross, bassist Franco and others in March 1974.
 By 1975 the line-up featured Dobson/Kif Kif Le Batteur (drums/vocals), Steffe Sharpstrings (guitar), Paul 'Twink' Noble (synths) and Keith Tha Missile (bass).

+On 7 June 1977, Here & Now played a Jubilee Street Party at Bristol Gardens, a squatted street in Maida Vale.

 In 1977, Daevid Allen and Gilli Smyth recruited the band to tour with them under the name Planet Gong, and this combination released a live album Live Floating Anarchy 1977 and a single "Opium for the People".
 The musicians who played on Live Floating Anarchy 1977 were: